A Flexible Budget Performance Report Compares

 8. Conclusion: From Numbers to Narrative

-Flexible budgeting transforms static tables of “what we expected” into dynamic narratives of “what we actually achieved under the conditions we faced.Still, ” By mathematically aligning budgets with actual activity levels, it eliminates the distortion that often plagues traditional variance analysis.
+Flexible budgeting transforms static tables of “what we expected” into dynamic narratives of “what we actually achieved under the conditions we faced.That's why ” By mathematically aligning budgets with actual activity levels, it eliminates the distortion that often plagues traditional variance analysis.
 The result is a clearer, more objective picture of operational performance, empowering managers to focus on genuine inefficiencies rather than being misled by unavoidable fluctuations.